Are you wondering what Bible Month is all about…?

 Q) Who is involved in running the Bible Month?

 The Bible Month will be run by local churches, but support will be provided by LWPT.
-The Methodist Church has also been working with LWPT to produce the 'Bible Month' resource magazine ready for an early 2019 launch.
+The Methodist Church has also been working with LWPT to produce the 'Bible Month' resource magazine for the book of Colossians.

 Q) How can I receive training in leading a Bible Month?

-A number of regions are planning to hold training events in 2018 and early 2019, and you can find information about them by emailing firstname.lastname@example.org.
+A number of regions are planning to hold training events in 2019, and you can find information about them by emailing email@example.com.
 There will also be a 'Bible Month magazine' available to help you in planning and preparation.

 Q) How can I get young people involved in the Bible Month?